 Empowering Women: Equal Pay & Respect

-Therefore, I strongly support laws and policies to empower women across the district and the state such as paid family leave, equal pay for equal work, and protecting a woman’s right to choose.
+- A Level Playing Field for Women: I strongly support laws and policies to empower women in the 68th District and across the state.
+Three of the most important are implementing paid family leave, codifying equal pay for equal work, and protecting a woman’s right to choose.